conedevelopment/i18n/README.md

 You can set the specific views where you want to share the translations in the configuration file.
 You can set a single value or an array of values.

-## Publishing and using the JavaScipt library
+## Publishing and using the JavaScript library

 You can publish the JS file like the config file, but you need to use a different tag.
 Use the ``php artisan vendor:publish`` command and choose the ``i18n-js`` tag.